elanetto/portfolio/README.md

 - Write ReadMe-files for the projects
 - Presenting our finished project for the class

+I did present my portfolio webpage and the chosen projects to highlight.
+My presentation inclueded a PowerPoint.

 ## How was the process?
 I was eager to start, and started with Figma.
 I wanted to use colours and illustrations, as well as images and anecdotes.
 My site is created entiraly in HTML and CSS, and I have been editing small details again and again to make ut just right.